microsoft/terminal/doc/specs/#980 - SnapOnOutput.md

 ## Abstract

-The goal of this change is to introduce a new profile-level setting `snapOnOutput` that allows users to control the Terminal's scroll response to newly generated output.
+The goal of this change is to determine the Terminal's scroll response to newly generated output.

 Currently, new output causes the Terminal to always scroll to it.
 Some users want to be able to scroll through the buffer without interruptions.
-This setting allows the Terminal to conditionally or never scroll to the new output.

 ## Inspiration

-Creating a selection when the terminal is generating more output is difficult.
-This is because the terminal scrolls to the new output.

 In ConHost, a selection causes the active process to be completely paused.
 When the selection is removed, the process continues.